-Our future success depends on our ability to retain our Chief Executive Officer and other key executives and to attract, retain, and motivate qualified personnel.
+Our future success depends on our ability to attract and retain key executives and to attract, retain, and motivate qualified personnel.

-We are highly dependent on Katrine S. Bosley, our Chief Executive Officer, as well as the other principal members of our management and scientific teams.
-Ms. Bosley is employed "at will," meaning we or she may terminate the employment relationship at any time.
+We are highly dependent on the principal members of our management and scientific teams.
+Each of these individuals is employed "at will," meaning we or the individual may terminate the employment relationship at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
 The loss of the services of any of these persons could impede the achievement of our research, development, and commercialization objectives.
+Additionally, although we have an interim Chief Executive Officer and interim Chief Financial Officer, we are actively trying to recruit candidates to fill these positions, as well as the role of Chief Medical Officer, permanently and any inability to fill these position in an expedient manner may have a material adverse effect on our business.

 Recruiting and retaining qualified scientific, clinical, manufacturing, and sales and marketing personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
-The inability to recruit, or loss of services of certain executives, key employees, consultants, or advisors, may impede the progress of our research, development, and commercialization objectives and have a material adverse effect on our business, financial condition, results of operations, and prospects.
+The inability to recruit, or loss of services of certain executives, including a permanent Chief Executive Officer, Chief Financial Officer, and achief Medical Officer, other key employees, consultants, or advisors, may impede the progress of our research, development, and commercialization objectives and have a material adverse effect on our business, financial condition, results of operations, and prospects.